epccs/RPUno/DayNight/README.md

 ## Overview

-Use a red LED's photovoltaic voltage on ADC2 to approximately tell if it is day or night.
+Use a red LED's photovoltaic voltage to approximately tell if it is day or night.

 Note: use the Day_AttachDayWork() and Night_AttachWork() functions to register a callback that will be run at the start of each day.
 This framework is how I debuged the day-night stat machine.

+## Sensor

+CREE C503B-RCN-CW0Z0AA1 with a 100k load resistor.
+The LED works somewhat like a solar cell but it develops up to about 1.6V with red light and shorter wave lenghts.

 ## Firmware Upload